 Serolsar 12

-OK I will be quick with this one because I don’t have much time.
-Last year I walked from Shoja to Jalori and also ventured bit towards Raghupur Garh.
-Due to too much walking I did not have time to cover Serolsar Lake.
-So, as I was passing through the region again, I decided to pause for a day at Shoja and visit the Serolsar Lake.
+Last year I walked from Shoja to Jalori and also ventured a bit towards Raghupur Garh.
+Due to too much walking I did not have time to cover Serolsar Lake (Also spelled Seruvalsar or Sirol Sar).
+Actually the “Sar” suffix indicates a water body so saying lake is redundant.
+So, as I was passing through the region again, I decided to pause for a day at Shoja and visit Serolsar Lake.

 Serolsar (1)